eissasoubhi/weather-graphQL-api/README.md

 }
 ```

-To see the results in action, you can use [Postman](https://www.getpostman.com/)! like in the image below
+To see the results in action, you can use [Postman](https://www.getpostman.com/)! like in the image below or you can test it on local with the playground page http://localhost:8000/graphiql

 ![Demo](/demo.png)